Peter Wingrove Peter Wingrove @SmartAsDaddy

 £27

+The approximate cost of a PSA blood test.
 The test that found my cancer.
 The test I had to argue for.
-Twenty-seven pounds.
-Ask your GP for one today.

 NHS reference cost